Meet the Team

-Alicia Koné, owner and president of Kone Consulting LLC, has 20 years experience working with health and human services agencies to improve our national public safety net system.
+Alicia Koné, owner and president of Kone Consulting LLC, has over 25 years experience working with health and human services agencies to improve our national public safety net system.

 As a consultant, she has worked with health and human services agencies in over half the states in the US and with several national organizations to improve the efficiency and effectiveness of the Medicaid, Children’s Health Insurance Program (CHIP), Supplemental Nutrition Assistance Program (SNAP), childcare subsidies, and Temporary Assistance for Needy Families (TANF) programs.
 She has multiple certifications in management, strategic planning, and facilitation techniques.

 Her expertise includes: transformational change in customer service delivery through Lean methods of process improvement, SNAP and Medicaid policy and operations, integration of eligibility for health and human services programs, the impact of the Affordable Care Act on SNAP programs, human services IT system design, and organizational readiness and change management.

 Besides working with clients, Alicia enjoys spending time with her husband and three sons boating and picnicking in the beautiful Seattle area.

 Sekou Koné, Vice President of International Affairs, is a first-generation immigrant from Cote d’Ivoire (CI), in West Africa.
 Sekou immigrated to New York City in 1994, and moved to Seattle in 1997 where he met and married Alicia.
 Sekou is a licensed nurse, and in the U.S. his career focus has been in healthcare.
 At Koné Consulting, he leads our international consulting practice.

 Sekou maintains strong ties to Abidjan, CI, where many of his family members still reside.
 Over the years, as an expatriate, he has invested in the development of affordable housing and micro-enterprising lending to try and help improve the poorer neighborhoods where he grew up.